seansund/terraform-ibm-hpcs/README.md

 # HPCS terraform module

-Provisions an instance of hpcs in the account.
+Provisions an instance of Hyper Protect Crypto Service (HPCS) in the account.

 ## Example usage